Waldleufer/archproj-bmwteam/doc/json_validator_doc.md

 Note:
 If a suitable component name cannot be found even after investigation the word should be tagged with the ` - no Match` tag e.g. `bananas - no Match`.
-Tools that use the .json file use this tag to indicate whether they should really search for a term or not
+Tools that use the .json file use this tag to indicate whether they should really search for a term or not.